Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Waterfall showing ad interactions coming from www.youtube.com

-What are GET requests like
+What exactly are requests like

 GET https://r7---sn-uxa0n-t8ge.googlevideo.com/generate_204

-doing, exactly?
+doing?
 I’ll give this problem some thought offline.

 Top ↩

-Gotcha: YouTube is Now Showing UK Ads, Not Italian Ads
+Gotcha: YouTube Is Now Showing UK Ads, Not Italian Ads

 It is possible the VPN is leaking unintended information